status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 ## Vote to feature a Status Community

 Votes happen on the [Community Directory Curation dApp :octicons-tab-external-16:][curate.status.app].

 Your voting power is determined by how many SNT tokens you stake.
 You don't spend the tokens to vote, but you must hold the tokens during validation and finalization periods.

 A [gas fee][understand-network-fees] in ETH is required for initiating, validating and finalizing a vote.
+These steps are not required for every voter.

 Voting involves five steps: